decretist/Dissertation/Chapter3/chapter3.markdown

 [22] Noonan, “Gratian Slept Here.”

 [23] See Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19.
-Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original
+Gratian implemented the hermeneutical program for harmonizing apparently discordant canons outlined in Ivo of Chartres's *Prologue*.
+Kuttner argues, though, that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original
-form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
-See also D. E. Luscombe, “Abelard and the Decretum of Gratian.” in *The School of Peter Abelard: The Influence of Abelard’s Thought in the Early Scholastic Period*, Cambridge Studies in Medieval Life and Thought, new series, v.
-14 (London: Cambridge U.P, 1969), 214–23; and Anders Winroth, “Where Gratian Slept: The Life and Death of the Father of Canon Law,” *Zeitschrift der Savigny-Stiftung für
+form: scholastic theology inherited the program from Ivo, Gratian inherited it in modified form from scholastic theology.
+See also D. E.
+Luscombe, “Abelard and the Decretum of Gratian.” in *The School of Peter
+Abelard: The Influence of Abelard’s Thought in the Early Scholastic Period*, Cambridge Studies in Medieval Life and Thought, new series, v.
+14 (London: Cambridge U.P, 1969), 214–23; and Anders Winroth, “Where
-Rechtsgeschichte: Kanonistische Abteilung* 99, no. 1 (August 2013):
+Gratian Slept: The Life and Death of the Father of Canon Law,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte: Kanonistische Abteilung* 99, no. 1 (August 2013): 105–28, 111.
-105–28, 111.

 [24] Noonan, “Gratian Slept Here.”